 You will be flying back to your home after finishing your adventure in Nepal and we will bid you goodbye with the hope of returning to Nepal shortly again.

-- 3-star Hotel night in Nepalgunj and Kathmandu on BB basis.
+- 3-star Hotel night in Nepalgunj and Kathmandu on a BB basis.
 Airport pick-up and drop

 - Crew members: